talosati/refundrebel-dev-challenge/backend/README.md

 # Backend Service

-This backend service runs as a Docker container and communicates with `db-vendo-custom` Docker container using Axios.
+This backend service runs as a Docker container and communicates with HAFAS API using Axios.

 ## Logs